 [Teams] Brighton vs Man Utd: Confirmed line-ups from the Amex Stadium

-Manchester United are on the south coast to take on Brighton & Hove Albion at the Amex Stadium this Saturday lunchtime.
+Manchester United take on Brighton & Hove Albion at the Amex Stadium this evening in the fourth round of the Carabao Cup.

-Ole Gunnar Solskjaer has made several changes from the side that beat Luton Town in the Carabao Cup in midweek.
-David De Gea returns in goal with Dean Henderson making way while Victor Lindelof replaces Eric Bailly in the middle of the back four.
+Ole Gunnar Solskjaer has made a number of changes from the side that beat Brighton 3-2 in their Premier League clash at the weekend with Dean Henderson coming in to replace David De Gea between the sticks.

-Harry Maguie keeps his place as does Aaron Wan-Bissaka at right-back but Luke Shaw replaces Brandon Williams on the left side of the defence.
-Bruno Fernandes is also recalled along with Paul Pogba so Donny van De Beek and Fred have to settle for places among the substitutes.
+Donny van de Beek also gets a recall to start along with Juan Mata and Dan James in the attacking midfield roles meaning Bruno Fernandes gets a rest.
+Marcus Rashford and Mason Greenwood are named among the substitutes while Odion Ighalo replaces Anthony Martial up front.
+The Frenchman isn’t named in the matchday squad.

-Anthony Martial is recalled to lead the line up front so Odion Ighalo drops out of the squad and Marcus Rashford replaces Jesse Lingard on the left flank.
-Mason Greenwood comes back into the Man Utd starting eleven with Dan James making way.
+Diogo Dalot starts at right-back this evening despite reports linking him with a move away from Manchester United this summer so Aaron Wan-Bissaka is rested.
+Brandon Williams replaces Luke Shaw at left-back so Tim Fosu-Mensah is among the subs.

 Here are the confirmed line-ups: